Setting Up a Website with the Hugo Framework

 Why I switched to Hugo

 This site used to run on WordPress, which had a lot of features that are completely unecessary for a simple blog.
-Hugo opts for a simple and streamlined approach with a tiny set of key functionalities, that can be easily expanded when or if there is ever a need to do so.
+Hugo opts for a simple and streamlined approach with a tiny set of key functionalities, that can be easily expanded where needed.

 Another thing I really dislike about Wordpress is the editor.
-I feel like I spend more time wrestling with the formatting than I do writing the actual content.
-With Hugo all content is written in Markdown, which happens to be my favourite tool for creating formatted text.
+I feel like I used to spend more time wrestling with the formatting than I did writing the actual content.
+With Hugo all content is written in Markdown, so formatting is explicit and works exactly like you think it will.

 Lastly, because Hugo produces a static website and doesn’t need a database, the entire website can be stored in Git and served from just about anywhere.